Prabhakar-Naik/senior-java-developer/README.md

 By combining Micrometer, Prometheus, and Grafana, you can create a robust monitoring solution that provides valuable insights into your application's performance and behavior.

 # 27. Alerting Systems.
+An alerting system is a critical component of any robust monitoring strategy.
+It goes beyond simply collecting and visualizing data; it proactively notifies you when something goes wrong or deviates from expected behavior.
+<h2>Why Alerting Is Essential</h2>
+Early Problem Detection: Alerting systems catch issues before they significantly impact users or the business.<br>
+Reduced Downtime: By providing timely notifications, they enable faster response and resolution of problems.<br>
+Improved Reliability: Alerting helps maintain system stability and prevent recurring issues.<br>
+Automation: Alerts can trigger automated responses, such as scaling up resources or restarting services.
+<h2>How Alerting Systems Work</h2>
+Metrics Collection: Metrics are gathered from various sources (applications, servers, databases, etc.) by monitoring tools (e.g., Prometheus, CloudWatch).<br>
+Rule Definition: Alerting rules specify the conditions that trigger an alert.
+These rules are based on metric values and thresholds.<br>
+Alerting Engine: The alerting engine evaluates the incoming metrics against the defined rules.<br>
+Notification: When a rule is violated, the system sends a notification to the appropriate channels (e.g., email, Slack, PagerDuty).<br>
+Response: On-call personnel or automated systems take action to address the issue.<br>
+<h2>Key Components of an Alerting System</h2>
+Metrics Source: The system that provides the data to be monitored (e.g., Prometheus, CloudWatch, DataDog).<br>
+Alerting Rules: The logic that defines when an alert should be triggered.<br>
+Alerting Engine: The component that evaluates the rules against the incoming metrics.<br>
+Notification Channels: The mechanisms used to send alerts (e.g., email, SMS, Slack, PagerDuty, webhooks).<br>
+Alert Management: Tools and processes for managing alerts, including acknowledgment, escalation, and silencing.
+<h2>Alerting Strategies</h2>

 # 28. Authentication and Authorization (OAuth, JWT).
 # 29. Encryption (SSL/TLS).